JellyTitan/Sofle-Pico/README.md

 ![Sofle Pico](docs/images/build_guide_pico/sofle_pico_v3.3_hero.png)
 ![Sofle Pico](docs/images/build_guide_pico/sofle_pico_v3.4.png)
 ## Punchlist before Sofle PR
-* @todo Merge user uberrice's improvements
 * @todo Base on the stront build guide - we may be able to omit the level shifter completely?
 (Test with thermal imager?)
 * @todo refresh Gerbers and update path
 * @todo: Update build guide flashing to include pico 'drag and drop' flashing
 * Add UF2 files and update relative path in README.

 ## Punchlist before QMK PR
-* @todo Limit max brightness of the SK6803's
+* @todo Limit max brightness of the SK6803's (Did that - but can we increase default brightness?)
 * @todo Added handedness indication via matrix pin intersection.
 * @todo Update OLED with 5 second intro flash.
 (Add powered by QMK to one side)
+* Add "boot mode" graphic: https://docs.qmk.fm/#/feature_oled_driver?id=other-examples
 * @todo adapt bongocat for 128x64
 * @todo update Sofle Pico OLED logo with revised logo
 * @todo The Pimaroni works - but it kinda sucks.
 Is that expected behavior, or can it be cleaned up with some 'debounce' in the firmware?